Simplifying dynamic document delivery.

 “We had a good solution for automatically generating documentation, but document authoring and translating were laborious and time-consuming,” Wolf says.
 “We wanted to eliminate as many manual processes as possible.”

 Since HOMAG was upgrading its ERP system, the technical documentation team used the opportunity to upgrade from Microsoft Word to Adobe FrameMaker for XML authoring and editing.
-Using the Darwin Information Typing Architecture (DITA) open XML standard in FrameMaker enables HOMAG to automate and standardise topic-based content creation, exchange data with third parties and easily manage multiple types of content, including XML, HTML5, videos and graphics.
+Using the Darwin Information Typing Architecture (DITA) open XML standard in FrameMaker enables HOMAG to automate and standardize topic-based content creation, exchange data with third parties, and easily manage multiple types of content, including XML, HTML5, videos, and graphics.

 HOMAG is automating the migration of legacy Word documents to FrameMaker with the c-rex.net DTS conversion engine.
 Consultants from c-rex.net are also helping to connect Adobe FrameMaker with SAP ERP.

 The DMS’s content hierarchy is different from a typical DITA content management system, so HOMAG needed help connecting it with Adobe FrameMaker.
-Consultants from c-rex.net developed customisations for what they call “component-orientated documentation.”
+Consultants from c-rex.net developed customizations for what they call “component-oriented documentation.”